-(27th June) Sea Day We woke to another bright, sunny day but the sea conditions were rough with white tops to the waves making it difficult to gauge whether we were surrounded by the largest pod of whales on the planet or it was just wishful thinking.
-The wind was bitterly cold, making for an… Continue Reading
+27th June 2022 We woke to another bright, sunny day, but the sea was rough, with white-topped waves making it difficult to tell whether we were surrounded by the largest pod of whales on the planet, or if it was just wishful thinking.
+The wind was bitterly cold, making our post-breakfast stroll around the decks… Continue Reading

 Monthly Archive: Jun 2022